DARIAH-ERIC/lexicalresources/Resources/grammars-in-TEI/README.md

 # Grammars in TEI

-Descriptive grammars of human languages are one of the cornerstones of the study of language: while dictionaries, broadly speaking, describe the meaning of words, grammar books describe how the words are constructed and how they are put together to form meaningful sentences.
+Descriptive grammars are one of the cornerstones of the study of language: while dictionaries, broadly speaking, describe the meaning of words, grammar books describe how the words are constructed and how they are put together to form meaningful sentences.

 And just like dictionaries, grammars created in the past are still of interest to humanities scholars: they document not only the past epochs of particular languages, but also the evolving thought about language as such and its central role in society.

-As part of the TEI Lex-0 initiative, @ttasovac and @laurentromary have started looking into the challenges of encoding grammar books in TEI.
+As part of the TEI Lex-0 initiative, [@ttasovac](https://github.com/ttasovac) and [@laurentromary](https://github.com/laurentromary) have started looking into the challenges of encoding grammar books in TEI.
 This is our playground and a place to document our current thinking about the problems at hand.

 ## Why are grammar books difficult to encode?